 Il Viaggio a Reims - L' Education musicale - Avril 2015

-Mezzo-soprano Eva Zaïcik, awarded in the category "Lyrical revelation" at the "Victoires de la Musique Classique 2018", was also very recently awarded the 3rd Prize at the prestigious "Voix Nouvelles 2018" singing competition.
+Mezzo-soprano Eva Zaïcik, awarded in the category "Lyrical revelation" at the "Victoires de la Musique Classique 2018", was also very recently awarded a 2nd Prize at the Reine Elisabeth de Belgique singing competition and a 3rd Prize at the french "Voix Nouvelles 2018" .

 Previously awarded « Lyrical revelation of the ADAMI 2016 », she graduated this same year with distinction from the Conservatoire National Supérieur de Musique de Paris, where she studied with such masters as Elène Golgevit, Anne Le Bozec, Susan Manoff, Olivier Reboul, Margreet Hönig, Janina Baechle, Kenneth Weiss...